This entry lists the most pressing and important environmental problems. The following terms and abbreviations are used throughout the entry:

 preservation of coral reefs; prevention of invasive species; limiting erosion caused by nickel mining and forest fires

-water quality and availability; rapid urbanisation; deforestation; soil erosion and degradation; native flora and fauna hard-hit by invasive species; negative effects of climate change
+water quality and availability; rapid urbanization; deforestation; soil erosion and degradation; native flora and fauna hard-hit by invasive species

 deforestation; soil erosion; water pollution; drought